 Distinctive antelope found in the Pilanesberg include the majestic eland, red hartebeest and the magnificent sable, with its sweeping horns.

 Stretching over vast, semi-arid plains just south of South Africa’s border with Botswana, Madikwe is dominated by rugged dark rock outcrops known as inselbergs, which add a dramatic flair to the starkly beautiful landscape.
 The reserve is particularly well known for African wild dog and is one of the best places in the country to spot these endangered and elusive animals

 The reserve is also home to black and white rhino, while lion and cheetah hunt the plains and leopard find refuge in the craggy inselbergs.
 Madikwe also boasts a number of beautiful and colourful bird species typical of the Kalahari.

 There really is no best time to go on safari in South Africa, with every time of the year offering a different but equally exceptional experience.
 The South African winter, from June to August is generally considered to offer the most prolific wildlife sightings, as the bush is dry and less dense, making it easier to spot wildlife.
 Game also tends to concentrate around waterholes or rivers, so their movements are more predictable.

-Spring and early summer, from September to October, is when many species give birth to their young.
+The end of November and early December is when many species give birth to their young.
 The bush is filled with baby antelopes, making for picturesque game viewing.
 This is also a time of plenty for predators and scavengers.
 The summer season is beautiful and lush, with photographic opportunities at their best.
 While summer is South Africa’s rainy season, rainfall is mainly limited to late afternoon thundershowers and should not detract from game viewing too much.